cplusplus/SG20/sources/modules/compilation-model/headers.md

 A student should be able to:

 1. Create a declaration for an existing function, placed in a separate file
-2. Include a header within the same directory
+2. Utilize double-quote inclusion to include a header from the same directory
-3. Include a header locatable within the compiler's include directories
+3. Utilize angular-bracket inclusion to include a header from standard library
 4. Explain the meaning of the one-definition rule and how it applies to headers
 5. Protect a header with include guards and explain why they are necessary

 #### Caveats

-* #pragma is useful, but not standardized and so may not be fully supported on all systems
+* `#pragma once` is useful, but not standardized and so may not be fully supported on all systems
 * Reusing the same include guards may cause confusion.
 Naming conventions based on file paths can help
 * Accidentally putting a definition in a header file may or may not introduce undefined behavior
 * Circular dependencies can cause confusion.
 Care should be taken in identifying such